Gorkov algebraic diagrammatic construction for infinite nuclear matter: Formalism

 where $\rho^{OpRS}$ is the density matrix~\eqref{eq: norm density def} associated with the propagator~\eqref{eq:gOpRS}.
 We stress that whenever the HF mean-field is used for the reference potential $U$, Eq.~\eqref{eq:Utilde1} vanishes and these non-skeleton corrections cancel out~\cite{Barbieri2017,Raimondi2017}.
 This is not the case for a OpRS reference state and one finds

-It can be seen that Eq.~\eqref{eq:u1tilde_practical} corresponds, in first approximation, to reverting the $\epsilon^{OpRS}_{\alpha}$ back to the corresponding HF s.p. energies when calculating the diagonal interaction matrices $E^{>}$, $E^{<}$ of ADC(3).
-However, the OpRS spectrum is still used to for the interaction vertices $M$ and $N$ (see Ref.~\cite{Raimondi2017} and App.~\ref{app: expre non skeleton}).
+\CB{with $\epsilon^{HF}_{\alpha}$ defined in Eq.~\eqref{eq: epsilon HF}. } It can be seen that Eq.~\eqref{eq:u1tilde_practical} corresponds, in first approximation, to reverting the $\epsilon^{OpRS}_{\alpha}$ back to the corresponding HF s.p. energies when calculating the diagonal interaction matrices $E^{>}$, $E^{<}$ of ADC(3).
+However, the OpRS spectrum is still used for the interaction vertices $M$ and $N$ (see Ref.~\cite{Raimondi2017} and App.~\ref{app: expre non skeleton}).

 In the following, we also implement the so-called ADC(3)-D truncation for the nuclear self-energy~\cite{Barbieri2017,Soma2013,Marino2024}.
 ADC(3)-D is a refinement of the standard ADC(3) based on combining elements of the Goldstone (that is, time-ordered) diagrammatic expansion that are common to both Green's functions and CC~\cite{ShavittBartlett,Hagen2014Review} theories.
 Its content is depicted diagrammatically in Fig.~\ref{fig:adc3d} for a particular contribution to the 2p1h $M$ matrix that, for standard ADC(3), is at second order in the interaction $V$.
 The tensor